kadena-docs/kadena-docs/docs/smart-contracts/capabilities.md

 ## Expressing capabilities

-As a system for managing rights during the execution of a transaction, capabilities consist of a name, a list of arguments, optional metadata, and a function body that returns a boolean.
+As a system for managing rights during the execution of a transaction, capabilities consist of a name, a list of arguments, optional metadata, and a function body that returns a boolean value.

 You can define capabilities in Pact modules by using the `defcap` reserved keyword and specifying the following attributes: